quickwit-oss/quickwit/docs/reference/search-api.md

 The API uses **JSON** encoded as **UTF-8**.
 The body of POST and PUT requests must be a JSON object and their `Content-Type` header should be set to `application/json; charset=UTF-8`.

-The body of responses is always a JSON object, and their content type is always `application/json; charset=UTF-8.`
+The response for the /search endpoint is always a JSON object, and the content type is always `application/json; charset=UTF-8.`
+The response for the /search/stream endpoint is a HTTP stream.
+Depending on the client capability it is a HTTP1.1 (chunked transfer encoded stream)[https://en.wikipedia.org/wiki/Chunked_transfer_encoding] or a HTTP2 stream.

 ## Parameters